daniellanner/mini-jam-56-sky/README.md

-# mini-jam-56-sky
+# worldwar
-itch.io game jam - theme "sky" limitation "incorporate the 2 words 'warzone' and 'doughnut'"
+worldwar is my entry for [Mini Jam 56](https://itch.io/jam/mini-jam-56-sky).
+The game had to be done within 2 days.
+The theme was sky; additionally the game had to incorporate the two words "warzone" and "doughnut".
+See the submission on [itch.io](https://daniellanner.itch.io/worldwar)